 7. Student Job

-Student Job is available in several European languages.
-So if you’re intent on making a CV in French, Spanish, German, Swedish, or Dutch, you’re in luck.
+The Student Job builder is available in several European languages, perfect if you want to make a CV in French, Spanish, German, Swedish, or Dutch.

-Student Job’s builder might be visually apealing, but there is little CV writing advice to help you along.
+Student Job’s builder might be visually appealing, but there is little CV writing advice to help you along.

 Here’s a look at this builder’s interface: